straybiker/HA-load-balancer/README.md

 When the charger is disconnected, the charger phases and current are set to a default value.
 This way you shouldn't end up with a charger that is set to 0A when Home Assistant is not available.

 > [!WARNING]
 > There is still a risk if Home Assistant becomes unavailable during charging with the charger set at 0A.
 Then you need to configure the charger directly on the charger such as [Eve Connect](https://alfen.com/en-be/eve-connect) app or ACE Service Installer for the Alfen Eve Pro.
+Check your charger's manufacturer manual.

 The loading behavior can be adjusted by an input select:
 - Off: Do not charge